5ergiu/helm-charts/examples/laravel/README.md

 ## 🔧 Technical Implementation Details

-### Custom Nginx Configuration

-The image includes a pre-configured `nginx.conf` (located in `nginx/nginx.conf`) that is copied during the build process.
-This approach differs from the ServersideUp PHP image defaults:

-**Why Custom Configuration?**
-- The default ServersideUp image uses template files (`.template`) that are processed at container startup
-- Template processing requires writing to `/etc/nginx/`, which conflicts with `readOnlyRootFilesystem: true`
-- Our custom config is static and requires no runtime modifications
+### Sidecar Architecture

+This setup uses the **sidecar pattern** where nginx and PHP-FPM run as separate containers in the same pod:

-**Division of Responsibilities (Traefik + Nginx):**
+**Division of Responsibilities:**

-This setup uses Traefik as the edge load balancer and Nginx solely as a FastCGI proxy to PHP-FPM.
-Since Traefik doesn't support FastCGI protocol directly, Nginx acts as the bridge.

-*Traefik Handles (via Middlewares):*
+*Traefik (Edge Load Balancer):*
 - ✅ Security headers (HSTS, X-Frame-Options, X-Content-Type-Options, CSP, etc.)
 - ✅ Response compression (gzip)
 - ✅ Rate limiting
 - ✅ Real IP detection (X-Forwarded-For parsing)
 - ✅ TLS termination
 - ✅ HTTP to HTTPS redirects

-*Nginx Handles (Minimal Config):*
+- ✅ Routes traffic to nginx sidecar

+*Nginx Sidecar (FastCGI Proxy):*
-- ✅ FastCGI proxy to PHP-FPM (port 9000)
+- ✅ FastCGI proxy to PHP-FPM on localhost:9000
 - ✅ Laravel routing and static file serving
 - ✅ Read-only filesystem compatibility (temp paths to `/tmp`)
+- ✅ Configured via ConfigMap in Helm chart
+- ✅ Can be updated independently of application

+*This PHP-FPM Image (Application):*
+- ✅ PHP-FPM listening on port 9000
+- ✅ Laravel application code
+- ✅ No web server included
+- ✅ Minimal attack surface

+**Key Benefits:**
+- **Separation**: Each container does one thing well
+- **Flexibility**: Update nginx config without rebuilding app image
+- **Security**: Smaller images with fewer components
+- **Standard**: Follows Kubernetes cloud-native patterns

+### Nginx Configuration

+The nginx configuration is **not included in this image**.
+Instead, it's managed by the Helm chart:

+- **Location**: `../../charts/laravel/templates/nginx-configmap.yaml`
+- **Deployment**: Mounted as ConfigMap into the nginx sidecar container
+- **Benefits**: Can be updated via `helm upgrade` without rebuilding images

 **Key Configuration Points:**
 - Listens on port 8080 (non-privileged port)
-- All temporary paths point to `/tmp` (mounted as tmpfs)
+- All temporary paths point to `/tmp` (mounted as tmpfs in sidecar)
 - Error logs to `/dev/stderr`, access logs disabled (use Traefik logs)
-- No duplicate security headers (handled by Traefik)
-- No gzip compression (handled by Traefik)
+- FastCGI proxy to localhost:9000 (PHP-FPM in same pod)
+- `client_max_body_size` set to match Traefik's buffering limit (100MB)
-- Minimal configuration (~100 lines vs 180+ lines with duplicates)
+- Minimal configuration optimized for sidecar pattern

 ### Entrypoint Script Customization